Maxime-Jauroyon/Univ-TER/README.md

 - Specify the length of the path to find, up to 6 (will return the corresponding list of reactions)
 - Display the program's version
 - Specify the output file (default: stdout)
+- Can choose to discard inhibitors in the searching process

 ## Compile And Run